contextmap/example-docker-community-edition/README.md

 ## Introduction

-This example project demonstrates how to get started with the community edition docker image.
+This example project demonstrates how to get started with the ContextMap Community Edition docker image.

-## How to use this project
+## How To's

+### How to generate documentation for the first time

-First start the necessary docker images by executing
+First check out this project, then from the root folder start the necessary docker images by executing:
 ```shell
 docker compose up
 ```

-Next, you can manually run the command to trigger compile-time scanning of the shopping-cart-service, via
+Next, you can manually run the command to trigger compile-time scanning of the shopping-cart-service, via:
 ```shell
 cd shopping-cart-service
 mvn clean compile contextmap:scan